 New and revised Project details are reflected in Section 2.0, Project Description.
-Updated and supplemental discussion and analysis in the areas of air quality, biological resources, greenhouse gas emissions, land use, noise, public services, transportation, tribal cultural resources, and utilities and service systems has been added to Sections 4.2, 4.3, 4.4, 4.6, 4.9, 4.10, 4.11, 4.13, and 4.14 of Draft EIR.
+Updated and supplemental discussion and analysis in the areas of air quality, biological resources, greenhouse gas emissions, land use, noise, public services, transportation, tribal cultural resources, and utilities and service systems has been added to Sections 4.2, 4.3, 4.4, 4.6, 4.9, 4.10, 4.11, 4.13, and 4.14, respectively, of Draft EIR.
 The cumulative setting/baseline has also been updated in Section 3.0, Related Projects.
 New sections (Sections 4.16 and 4.17) have been added to the Revised Draft EIR for recirculation for the energy and wildfire issue areas that were not included in the original Draft EIR.
+Section 6.0, Alternatives, was also updated to reflect the project description changes and changes to other sections of the Draft EIR.
 This recirculation also includes the relevant portions of appendices as originally contained in the Draft EIR and supplemented, as necessary, as a result of updates to the Project.